 - Policy Papers (85%):

 Class Participation: Class participation include attendance and participation in class discussion

-Policy Paper: Students may work individually or in groups to write a Policy Analysis Paper, approximately 2,500-3,500 words.
+Policy Paper: Students may work individually or in pairs to write a Policy Analysis Paper, under 4,000 words.

 Prerequisites223.662, Vaccine Development and Application

 Recommended and/or required readings are listed in the syllabus for each session.
 Students are expected to read the assigned materials prior to the class they are assigned.

 Websites listed below constitute required readings, please scan through these sites.